volusion/element/content/how-to/preview-block-changes.md

 ## 4. Open Site Designer

-Log in to [volusion.com](https://www.volusion.com/login) and navigate to [Site Designer](https://admin.volusion.com/designer)
+Log in to [volusion.com](https://www.volusion.com/login) and navigate to [Site Designer](https://admin.volusion.com/designer).

-## 5. Ensure You Are Using the Staging Version of the Block in Your Theme
+## 5. Ensure That You Are Using the Staging Version of the Block in Your Theme

 1. Edit the theme that contains the block you are testing, or edit one of your themes and add the block to it.
-2. Hover your mouse over the block in your theme, and click the **Edit** button that appears.
+2. Hover your mouse over the block in your theme and click the **Edit** button that appears.
 3. Open the block version dropdown by clicking the **gear icon**, and ensure that you have the _Staging_ version of your block selected.

 ## 6. Preview Your Theme